 - a private family law mediator

-- family lawyers (you would each need your own)
+- family lawyers

 - private collaborative family law lawyers (and others) using a special team approach

 For more information about all these options, see Who can help you reach an agreement?